lune-stone/anki-addon-limit-new-by-young/src/config.md

 ### `showNotifications`

 When `showNotifications` is set to true, a notification will be shown at the start and end of the process each time limits are updated.

+### `rememberLastUiSettings`

+When `rememberLastUiSettings` is set to true, ui controls will persist their last state via configuration each time their value is updated.
+Set to false to have the ui discard changes and use configuration values each time the ui is reloaded.

+### `utilizationReport.detailLevel`

+Controls the default "Detail Level" combobox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `Verbose` will show limits and their current utilization. `Summary` will only show at most single limit per deck choosing the limit with the highest utilization.

+### `utilizationReport.empty`

+Controls the default "Empty" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that are empty, or have no cards.

+### `utilizationReport.noLimit`

+Controls the default "No Limit" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that do not have a defined limit.

+### `utilizationReport.notStarted`

+Controls the default "Not Started" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that have no cards with review data.

+### `utilizationReport.complete`

+Controls the default "Completed" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that only have cards with review data.

+### `utilizationReport.overLimit`

+Controls the default "Over Limit" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that have a utilization > 100%.

+### `utilizationReport.underLimit`

+Controls the default "Under Limit" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that have a utilization < 100%.

+### `utilizationReport.subDeck`

+Controls the default "Sub Deck" checkbox when the utilization report is loaded.
+If `rememberLastUiSettings` is enabled this value will auto update to match the last value selected when the ui is used.

+Using `True` will show decks that belong to a parent deck.